Francesca-Corrao/RT1_Assignment2/README.md

 this need to be done inside the src folder of a ROS workspace, then the folder created need to be renamed into 'pkg_assignmnet2'.

 As said before to make easy the execution of the file a launch file was made.
 So what need to be done is:
-* start the ROS core: writing the command  ''' roscore''' in a terminal or execute it in background with the command
+* start the ROS core: writing the command  ``` roscore``` in a terminal or execute it in background with the command
 * open two different terminal
-* in one terminal launch the enviroment provided writing ''' roslaunch assignment_2_2022 assignment1.launch'''
+* in one terminal launch the enviroment provided writing ``` roslaunch assignment_2_2022 assignment1.launch```
-* in the other terminal launch the node developed writing  ''' roslaunch pkg_assignmnet2 ass2.launch'''.
+* in the other terminal launch the node developed writing  ``` roslaunch pkg_assignmnet2 ass2.launch ```.
+The launch file only start nodeA and nodeC because they are the only nodes who have to work all the time.
+NodeB execute only when called, and to run it in a terminal need to write the command ```rosrun pkg_assignment2 nodeB.py ```

 How it works
 -----------------